 The course covers the physics and technology of microscopic imaging methods, with special emphasis on applications within the life sciences.

-For course offering
+Information per course offering

-Content and learning outcomes
+Course syllabus SK2500 (Spring 2022–)Content and learning outcomes

 Course contents